-Yes.
-Presumably, presumably, yes.
-You will see that.
-Vishal, I would point to normal levels of volatility in consumer packaged goods.
-They're still guarter-to-guarter like in any business, the volatility that exists in consumer packaged goods businesses broadly.
-And we expect to kind of fall into normal standard deviations of that range of volatility in the consumer packaged goods business.
+And Vishal, I would point you to normal levels of volatility in consumer packaged goods.
+There is still quarter to quarter, like in any business, volatility that exists in consumer packaged goods businesses broadly and we expect to kind of fall into normal standard deviations of that range of volatility in the consumer packaged goods business.

 Okay.
 And you've referenced the pork industry going through a difficult time period and the conditions improving, making this a good time to announce this transaction.
-So, in the upcoming quarter, the cadence of improvement that you're referencing related to pork, will we see that?
+So, in the upcoming quarter, the cadence improvement that you're referencing related to pork, will we see that?
 Is that what that comment suggested?